 Summer Off-Broadway Theatre

 It all started with a call for help.
 The Creede Repertory Theatre was started by the vision and perseverance of 12 students from the University of Kansas.
 In 1966, a call for help was drafted by the Creede Junior Chamber of Commerce and Pastor Jim Livingston.
-In the letter, they told about the declining mining business in Creede and the need to find a source for a viable income.
+In the letter, they told about the declining mining business in Creede and the need to find a source of a viable income.

 Steve Gossman who was a student at the University of Kansas was the only one who responded to their letter.
 Together with the 11 students that he brought along, they started summer theatres in Creede.
 The shows were in repertory format which meant that patrons get to see new shows every night.

-Today, the Creede Repertory Theatre continuous to run this presentation and operate with the principles established by its founding members, Gossman and the other University of Kansas students.
+Today, the Creede Repertory Theatre continues to run this presentation and operate with the principles established by its founding members, Gossman and the other University of Kansas students.
 At present, it boasts the “largest summer employer” in the county.
 One of its many recognitions was being part of 2005 USA Today’s “10 great places to see lights way off-Broadway.”

 In 2006, the theatre received 11 Ovation nominations from the Denver Post.
 In 2016, it received The Colorado Theatre Guild Henry Award for Outstanding Regional Theatre” and a Creede Repertory Day happens every August 8th as proclaimed by Governor John Hickenlooper.